sonoisa/XyJax-v3/README.md

   .catch((err) => console.log(err));
 ```

-Now run `node -r esm mathjax.js -- index.html` to replace your HTML file with a version with all the math pre-rendered.
+Run `npm install mathjax-full yargs` in your node project, and finally run `node -r esm mathjax.js index.html` to replace your HTML file with a version with all the math pre-rendered.